Olympus E-500 vs E-520

 Apart from body and sensor, cameras can and do differ across a range of features.
 The E-500 and the E-520 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinders of both cameras offer the same field of view (95%), but the viewfinder of the E-520 has a higher magnification than the one of the E-500 (0.46x vs 0.45x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Olympus E-500, the Olympus E-520, and comparable cameras.

 One feature that differentiates the E-520 and the E-500 is in-body image stabilization (IBIS).
-The E-520 reduces the risk of handshake-induced blur with all attached lenses, while the E-500 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-520 reduces the risk of handshake-induced blur with all attached lenses, while the E-500 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 Concerning the storage of imaging data, both the E-500 and the E-520 write their files to Compact Flash or xD Picture cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.